 - Low bounce rate improves ranking.

 Now you know what matters most, going by this study by Backlinko above.
-You now need be guided by what the search engines see as acceptable to implement the ranking signals on your website.
-That brings to to the concepts of White Hat and Blac Hat SEO.
+You now need to be guided by what the search engines see as acceptable to implement the ranking signals on your website.
+That brings us to the concepts of White Hat and Blac Hat SEO.

 Black Hat SEO

-Black hat SEO practices are simply what Google hats, SEO practices that are not acceptable by Google, SEO practices that attempts to outsmart or take advantage of the search engines.
-These are the things Google hate.
-Given the complexity of the search engine ranking algorithm, there are actually lots of things you can do and Google for instance, will not accepts as good SEO practice.
+Black hat SEO practices are simply what Google does, SEO practices that are not acceptable by Google, SEO practices that attempt to outsmart or take advantage of the search engines.
+These are the things Google hates.
+Given the complexity of the search engine ranking algorithm, there are actually lots of things you can do and Google for instance, will not accept it as good SEO practice.
 Moreover, the guidelines keep changing as Google in particular keeps updating its ranking signals.
 Notwithstanding, here are a list of we have considered bad SEO: